 Data Science Minor

-Gabriela originally entered Northeastern as a Computer Science major, but found her true passion in ethics.
-Through coursework and an enriching study abroad program, she has been able to combine her interests in technology and ethics as a Philosophy major with a Data Science minor.
+Gabriela Compagni originally entered Northeastern as a Computer Science major, but found her true passion in ethics.
+Through flexible coursework and an enriching study abroad program, she combined her interests in technology and ethics as a Philosophy major with a Data Science minor.

 Related Schools & Departments

-Gabriela took part in the inaugural Data, Ethics, and Culture program, one of the first 8 Northeastern students to spend a semester at the New College of the Humanities in London.
+She took part in the inaugural Data, Ethics, and Culture program as one of the first 8 Northeastern students to spend a semester at the New College of the Humanities in London.

-She became a Research Assistant for AI Data Ethics.
+Gabriela became a research assistant for AI Data Ethics.
 She helped facilitate weekly meetings on various topics in AI Data Ethics, such as deep fakes and dark patterns.

-“I feel that Northeastern’s Philosophy Department is on the forefront in technology and data ethics, providing students with opportunities in and out of the classroom to explore this emerging field.
-Technology has become an integral part of our lives, but it has created an entirely new set of ethical complications, especially when it comes to data privacy and the advancement of Artificial Intelligence.”
+“I feel that Northeastern’s Philosophy Department is on the forefront in technology and data ethics, providing students with opportunities in and out of the classroom to explore this emerging field.”

 More Student Paths